microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-team-and-channel.md

 ### Subscribe to changes in any channel of a particular team

-To get change notifications for any change in channel's property across any channel in a team, subscribe to `/teams/{id}/channels`.
+To get change notifications for all changes related to any channel in a particular team, subscribe to `/teams/{id}/channels`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions